Australian Bride Demands Guests Pony Up $200 Cash Because Their Gift Wasn’t Expensive Enough

 The shocked guest pointed out that the bride and groom are clearly not lacking for money, as the wedding included great food and wine, and even a fireworks display as the couple sailed away on a yacht.

-Though it’s an incredibly cringe-worthy story of a bride whose sense of entitlement exceeds her common sense, it’s still a long way from being the most outrageous Bridezilla story The Inquistr has reported.
-That “honor” goes to an unidentified woman who expected her guests to contribute $1500 to her destination wedding and honeymoon, because after all, she deserved it and her psychic told her she should do it.
+Though it’s an incredibly cringe-worthy story of a bride whose sense of entitlement exceeds her common sense, it’s still a long way from being the most outrageous Bridezilla story The Inquisitr has reported.
+That “honor” goes to an unidentified woman who expected her guests to contribute $1,500 to her destination wedding and honeymoon, because after all, she deserved it and her psychic told her she should do it.
 As reported at the time, when only a small number came up with the cash, she got mad, broke off all of her friendships as well as her engagements, and went off to South America for some “me time.”